Wedrix/watchtower/README.md

 	 - WatchtowerExecutor.php
 	 - WatchtowerConsole.php
  5. Adds the following directories:
+ 	 - config/graphql
-	 - resources/graphql/plugins
+	 - config/graphql/plugins
-	 - resources/graphql/scalar_type_definitions
+	 - config/graphql/scalar_type_definitions
- 6. Generates the schema file at resources/graphql/schema.graphql
+ 6. Generates the schema file in config/graphql/schema.graphql

 To install the package for Symfony with the Flex recipe enabled,